Become a Licensed Practical Nurse

-A licensed practical nurse (LPN) works under the supervision of a doctor or registered nurse and provides basic medical care in a healthcare setting.
+Licensed practical nurses, referred to as LPNs, work under the supervision of a doctor or registered nurse and provide basic medical care in a healthcare setting.
 Duties of an LPN include monitoring patients' health by checking blood pressure and vitals, applying dressings, assisting with bathing, collecting blood samples, and keeping records.

 |Experience||Experience in a clinical setting will be part of a training program|

 |Key Skills||Compassion towards patients, strong communication skills, detail-oriented, and knowledge of basic medical procedures|